lucasbittar/gostack-challenge-01/README.md

 ```
 yarn install && yarn dev
 ```
-Once yarn is running, all of the request should point to: http://localhost:3001/.
+Once yarn is running, all of the requests should point to: http://localhost:3001/.

 ### Description ###
 A quick and simple project to explore a few basic NodeJS concepts like create, fetch, edit and delete items.

 Tools and technology used on this project:

 - Javascript ES6